Sverok: Organisation

-Member clubs vary in size from five to tens of thousands.
-The vast majority of clubs consist of between five and 50 people, meet somewhat regularly and play the games of their liking.
-The nature of the activities, and hence, clubs, vary greatly, spanning both indoors and outdoors activities, with or without computers, with or without propping equipment... in short, the span is huge.
-This is one thing that differentiates Sverok from other national gaming organizations - more than one branch of gaming is represented.
+Member associations vary in size from five to tens of thousands.
+The vast majority of associations consist of between five and 50 people.
+The nature of the activities, and hence, associations, vary greatly, spanning both indoors and outdoors activities, with or without computers, with or without propping equipment.
+How a club is run is entirely up to the club as long as it's organized in a democratic fashion and is open for anyone to become a member and as democratic entities they are required to hold annual meetings within their own groups.